iyear/tdl/README.md

 A: I am not sure.
 All operations do not involve dangerous actions such as actively sending messages to other people.
 But it's safer to use an unused account for download and upload operations.

+**Q: No response after entering the command?**

+A: Check if you need to use a proxy (use `proxy` flag); Check if your system's local time is correct (use `ntp` flag or calibrate system time)

+If that doesn't work, run again with `debug` flag.
+Then file a new issue and paste your log in the issue.

 ## LICENSE

 AGPL-3.0 License